This post may contain affiliate links. Please read our disclosure policy.

 Is it safe to consume the raw eggs in this recipe?

-Yes!
+If you’re concerned about egg safety you can relax.
 The alcohol in the recipe eliminates any bacteria present and preserves the eggs.
-For peace of mind, you can go a step further and use pasteurized eggs (I do!)
+For peace of mind, you can go a step further and use pasteurized eggs.
+(I do!)

 Leftover Eggnog Recipes

 Use any leftover eggnog as a dairy substitute in your holiday baking!
-It’s the easiest way to transform a regular recipe into something fun, festive, and impressive.
+It’s a delicious ingredient that will transform a regular recipe into something fun, festive, and impressive.
 Pumpkin Bread Pudding, Gingerbread Latte Cupcakes, Snickerdoodle Sandwich Cookies, and Gingerbread Scones are all excellent options.

 Or try this easy Eggnog Pound Cake and this Eggnog French Toast!

-For more easy holiday recipes, follow us on Instagram and Facebook!
+For more easy holiday recipes to go with the best eggnog, follow us on Instagram and Facebook!

 Simply spiced, this Easy Eggnog recipe is one of the holiday seasons simple pleasures.